seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Projects I have contributed to (updates to this section) Politics and sexuality links, but not much information on this project alone My setup
-Self hosting plans for the future
 New style (custom headings, as images) also dividers Improvements to language translation process, and info on this Centering various tables and text
-Internet status and speedtest link
-Information on necroposting and project development cycle (in years) Favorite works
-Forks and browsing forks
 My server and server plans + request for help
 GistHub
 Graphic design info (programs used)